JuliaCloud/AWS.jl/sample/README.md

 - Create a config.jl specifying EC2 related configuration

-- Launch a bunch of EC2 instances
+- Launch (or Start a previously stopped) a bunch of EC2 instances

 - Optionally log into one of the newly started hosts and perform computations from an EC2 head node

 - Or execute from a julia session external to EC2

-- Terminate the cluster.
+- Terminate(or Stop) the cluster.

-THIS LAST STEP IS VERY IMPORTANT AS THE MACHINES LAUNCHED WILL CONTINUE TO BE BILLED BY AMAZON TILL THEY ARE EXPLICITLY STOPPED.
+THIS LAST STEP IS VERY IMPORTANT AS THE MACHINES LAUNCHED WILL CONTINUE TO BE BILLED BY AMAZON TILL THEY ARE EXPLICITLY STOPPED/TERMINATED.

 ## Setting up AWS config